 - The GPU architecture is built around a scalable array of Streaming Multiprocessors (SM). - Each SM in a GPU is designed to support concurrent execution of hundreds of threads, and there are multiple SMs per GPU - NVIDIA GPUs execute threads in groups of 32 called warps.
-All threads in a warp execute the same instruction at the same time. - H/W of cards are differentiated based on their "compute capabilities".
+All threads in a warp execute the same instruction at the same time. - GPU H/Ws are differentiated based on their "compute capabilities".
 The higher the better.
-Titan X and GTX980 have 5.2.
+Maxwell architecture (e.g. GTX980) have 5.2.
+Pascal architecture (e.g. GTX1080) GPUs has 6.0-6.2. - The latest Volta architecture has 7.0.